 (Learn all about the different kinds of hydrangeas in our How To Choose the Right Hydrangea blog post here)

 You Are What You Eat

 The more you fertilize your hydrangea, the bigger it will grow!
 Nutrients also help your beautiful perennial grow large, dark leaves that will look amazing next to their flowers.
 I use a slow-release fertilizer, to keep them fed all of the time, as well as a compost mulch once a year.

 I'm sure you're heard about hydrangeas changing colour, depending on where you plant them.
 You bring home a blue hydrangea, and the next year it blooms pink!
 What happened?
 While there is truth to this story, there are also many factors that can cause a hydrangea to change colour, and not all species have this problem, so don't panic yet!

 If you have a macrophylla hydrangea (the most common variety, usually in pinks and blues) then the flower colour depends on the acidity of the soil as well as the aluminum ion concentration.
-If the soil has a low PH level (is acidic), then the aluminium ions will be absorbed by the plant, and change the colour of the blooms.
-Usually this means your flowers turn towards the blue spectrum.
-You can counter this by adding lime to your soil, changing the PH level to more neutral, which will give you blooms with pinks and reds.
-White hydrangeas don't generally have this problem, and will remain white regardless of the acidity of the soil.
+If the soil has a low PH level (is acidic), then the aluminum ions will be absorbed by the plant, and change the colour of the blooms.
+Usually, this means your flowers turn towards the blue spectrum.
+You can counter this by adding gardening lime or dolomite to your soil, changing the PH level to more neutral (6-6.2), which will give you blooms with pinks and reds.
+White hydrangeas don't generally have this problem and will remain white regardless of the acidity of the soil.
 Other varieties of hydrangeas (arborescens, quercifolia etc) don't have this problem, and will generally stay the same colour through the years.